tsalkakis-d/codegrid/README.md

 # codegrid
-Implement asynchronous programming in Node.js and browser Javascript, using event queues.
+Implement messages and asynchronous programming in Node.js and browser Javascript.
 An alternative to callbacks and promises, easy to read, easy to expand.
 ## Status
-Under construction!
+__Under construction!__
+Do not use in production, it will not work yet.
+Please contact the author if you have any suggestions or if you feel that you can contribute.

 ## Introduction